Have You Wondered How Yarn is Made?

-Today, I am going to show you a rare behind the scenes look at how yarn is made.
-This article is showing the process after the yarn is spun.
+Today, I am going to show you a rare behind-the-scenes look at how yarn is made.
+This article shows the process after the yarn is spun.
 See detailed pictures.
 Ivy, pictured to the right, is a youngster who captures our emotions when finding that special yarn on the shelves.
 How does the yarn get made so that you can find it on the store shelves?

 I will add commentary to steps based on what I learned during my plant tour of Caron Yarns in Washington, North Carolina.
 We were granted rare permission by Spinrite Yarns LLP to show you the process with photos we took during our plant tour.
 Employees involved in the process have been omitted from our pictures to protect their identities.
 Now that I have the legal stuff out of the way, let’s show you a rare look behind the scenes.